 |Small shared bungalow||A/C & ceiling fan, balcony and private bathroom||£1099||£2698||£2559|

 We will use taxi’s to travel to the beach ($2 to $3USD per journey) and on our optional trip to the waterfall ($15).
 Please budget $50 USD for taxi costs for the entire trip and it is likely that you won’t spend it all.

 We have three payment plans.
 You can pay in full at time of booking.
 Or you can split the payment in to two or three instalments.
 We will agree this with you at time of booking.

 Until a payment is received your place on the trip is not reserved.
 The full balance for the trip must be received 12 weeks prior to departure.

 Costa Rica’s westernmost peninsula is a tropical paradise in the truest sense.
 As well as its beautiful palm-lined beaches and surf-filled coastline, there are a whole heap of other things to do.

-Not far from camp you can hike to jungle waterfalls, enjoy canopy tours of the rainforest by zip wire, or saddle up for some horse riding.
 This protected and remote area of the country is home to many species of wildlife, including monkeys, anteaters, jaguars, iguanas, turtles and parrots.
-Bring your binoculars!
+Bring your binoculars!’

 You can also check out the Cabo Blanco Nature Reserve just a few miles from camp, the country’s first protected area, which boasts hundreds of different types of bird species.